saucepoint/solwiss-tournament/README.md

 ## This is a **reference implementation** with stuff still being worked on:

-* Permissioned functions.
-Current functions are unprotected.
-Eventually only 'tournament organizers' will have permission to run matches

 * Gas optimizations

 * Haven't really thought of reentrancy bugs, so there's probably something out there